 Coral Gables, Florida 33146

-Continuing Education and Scholarships:
+Continuing Education and Scholarships for 2 Day Workshop:

-Fees for CE credits: $30 (Submit when registering)
+Additional fees for CE credits: $30 (Submit when registering)

 In order to receive CE credits you must attend the whole course.
 Credit will not be given for partial attendance.
 Please bring your License number as you will be required to sign-in/out daily on a CE attendance list.
-There will also be an online evaluation to fill-out which will be emailed to you a few days after the workshop.
-CE Certificates will be emailed 4-6 weeks after the course.

 There are a limited amount of Scholarships and Student Discounts available.
 If you are interested in receiving more information, please contact email@example.com

 Kristin Neff, Self-Compassion: The Proven Power of Being Kind to Yourself

 Program fees for 2 Day Workshop: